-The third division of one week is the last period of history—the time of tribulation caused by the anti-Christ.
-The objective of the anti-Christ is to destroy “the city and the sanctuary;” that is, the church.
+The third division of one week is the last period of history—the time of tribulation caused by the Antichrist.
+The goal of the Antichrist is to destroy “the city and the sanctuary;” that is, the church.
 It causes the visible church to disappear for a time.
-This period begins with the advent of the anti-Christ and ends with his defeat at the Second Advent of Christ.
+This period begins with the advent of the Antichrist and ends with his defeat at the Second Advent of Christ.

 This interpretation has some serious shortcomings:

 The time periods overlap: The third division is made a part of the second division.
-The one week occurs in the closing portion of the second era.
+The final one week occurs in the closing portion of the second division.

 Daniel’s prayer was motivated by his desire to learn when the desolation of Jerusalem—the symbol of his nation—will end.
 If Gabriel gave him a prophecy in which the periods of time are merely vague symbols of future dispensations, then Daniel did not receive an answer.
 Daniel 9:25a is specially formulated as a reference to a particular time: